Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Lenz's Law.md

 This is because the moving magnet is inducing an electrical current in the metal.
 There are two ways to explain why this causes it to slow down:

-[easier]Some energy is needed to make the electrical current (like turning the handle before).
+Easier - Some energy is needed to make the electrical current (like turning the handle before).
 This time the energy comes from the falling magnet, and when it loses kinetic energy it slows down.

-[harder]Eddy currents of electricity are formed, and these create an electromagnetic effect opposing the motion of the magnet, hence it slows down.
+Harder - Eddy currents of electricity are formed, and these create an electromagnetic effect opposing the motion of the magnet, hence it slows down.

 There is also green 'iron filing' paper, which shows up the movement of a magnet through it.
 You can use this to 'see' the movement of the magnet inside the copper pipe.